-Below, I will explain why these 2 vitamins are important and why you may need to supplement them in addition to your normal turtle diet.
+Below, I will go into more detail as to why these 2 vitamins are important and why you may need to supplement them in addition to your normal turtle diet.

-- Squamous metaplasia (thickening of the duct lining in the kidneys and pancreas)
+- Squamous metaplasia (thickening of the duct lining the kidneys and pancreas).

 The first two are bolded because those 2 seem to be the most common problems associated with a lack of vitamin A, and are to a large extent intertwined with each other.